 2005

 Citymeals recipients face tremendous social isolation.
 Our Friendly Visiting program launched in Harlem, Bedford-Stuyvesant, Coney Island and Flushing.
-Volunteers were trained and then matched with lonely older New Yorkers in need of companionship.
+Volunteers were trained and matched with older New Yorkers in need of companionship.
 Weekly visits quickly became lasting friendships.

 2011